Xevnar/filetype.nvim/README.md

 			-- This is how you can define a vim regex
 			[ [[\c.*\(foofile\|barfile\)]] ] = 'myfiletype'
 		},

+		-- This is the lowest priority override extensions = {
+			-- Set the filetype of *.pn files to potion pn = "potion",

+			-- Append L0 to cinoptions for *.cpp files
+			["cpp"] = function()
+				-- Remove annoying indent jumping
+				vim.bo.cinoptions = vim.bo.cinoptions ..
+"L0"
+				return "cpp"
+			end,

+			-- The functions recieves an table table with following fields:
+			-- args table: * file_path: The absolute path of the file --             * file_name: The name of the file (including extension) --             * file_ext:  The extention at the end of the file ["pdf"] = function(args)
+				-- Open in PDF viewer (Skim.app) automatically vim.fn.jobstart([[open -a skim "]] .. args.file_path .. '"')
+				return "pdf"
+			end,
+		},

 		-- Set a default filetype in the case no matching filetype is detected default_filetype = "foo",